Sustainability and sustainable development

 Organic fertilizers are a choice that both many home gardeners and industrial agricultural business are making.
 The reasons behind this movement toward organic vs. inorganic fertilizers has a lot to do with sustainability.
 Synthetic fertilizers are often cheaper and very effective when used in farming.
 However, they also cause a level of environmental impact which can harm the land for a long time to come.
 At thedailyECO, we exist to help encourage sustainable practices on both personal and industrial levels.
 This doesn't mean the path to a sustainable future is a straight one.
 Learn more with our article looking at the disadvantages of organic fertilizers.

-You may also be interested in: What Is Water Stress?
+You may also be interested in: When Is World Car-Free Day?

 Contents